rymiller16/Motor-Control-Project/README.md

 # Motor-Control-Project
-This is a motor control project performed for Advanced Mechatronics
+This is a motor control project performed for Advanced Mechatronics.
+All C files are included as well as MATLAB files defining the GUI.